sharetribe/flex-docs/src/docs/operator-guides/introducing-pages/index.md

 ![pages-homescreen](./pages-homescreen.png)

-_Pages home screen shows all your marketplace’s static content pages.
+_Pages home screen shows all your marketplace’s content pages.
 Pages starts with a prebuilt About page, Landing page,Terms of use page, and Privacy Policy page.
 We recommend editing those pages to suit your marketplace as you start building._

 ### Further guides